 - Class C beneficiaries are subject to an inheritance tax ranging from 6% to 16%

 For a chart showing the inheritance tax brackets, refer to pages 6 and 7 of A Guide to Kentucky Inheritance and Estate Taxes.

 Tax Forms That Must Be Filed and When They're Due

 If no Kentucky inheritance tax is due and a federal estate tax return (IRS Form 706) is also not required to be filed, then it will not be necessary to file a Kentucky inheritance tax return.
 Instead, an "Affidavit of Exemption" will be accepted for the final settlement and closing of the administration of an estate.

 For estates subject to the Kentucky inheritance tax, a Kentucky Inheritance Tax Return (Form 92A200, 92A202, or 92A205) must be filed and the inheritance tax paid within 18 months of the decedent's date of death, otherwise, interest and penalties will begin to accrue.
 If the inheritance tax is paid within 9 months of the date of death, then a 5% discount is applied.

-Where to Find Additional Information About Inheritance Taxes
+Additional Information About Inheritance Taxes